courtneyjkeeler/grex-telescope.github.io/docs/hardware/box.md

 |:----------------------------------------:|
 | ![](/../assets/future_plate_drawing.jpg) |

-Info on the heatsink will go here...
+TODO: Info on the heatsink will go here.
+Note on the difference in standoff height with this addition.

-Info on thermally coupling the plate to the box will go here: 0.9 in separation, possibly aluminum channel sandwiched with thermal squishies.
+TODO: Info on thermally coupling the plate to the box will go here: 0.9 in separation, possibly aluminum channel sandwiched with adhesive thermal pads.

 ## Enclosure Lid